Private Function Computation for Noncolluding Coded Databases: Generic Query Generation for PC From Coded DSSs

-Similar to Definition~\ref{def:PIRachievable-rate-matrix}, we now extend the notion of a PIR achievable rate matrix for the coded PIR problem to a coded generic PC problem. \begin{definition} A $\nu\times n$ binary matrix ${\mat{\Lambda}}_{\kappa,\nu}^{\textnormal{PC}}$ is called a \emph{generic PC achievable rate matrix} if its column weight is equal to $\kappa$, i.e., ${\mat{\Lambda}}_{\kappa,\nu}^{\textnormal{PC}}$ is a $\kappa$-column regular matrix. \end{definition} Clearly, a PIR achievable rate matrix $\mat{\Lambda}^{\textnormal{PIR}}_{\kappa,\nu}$ is a generic PC achievable rate matrix.
+Clearly, a PIR achievable rate matrix $\mat{\Lambda}^{\textnormal{PIR}}_{\kappa,\nu}$ is a generic PC achievable rate matrix.
 In general, the condition for each row for a generic PC achievable rate matrix is not given, since it is not needed for generating the queries from our proposed algorithm.
 The required condition for each row of a particular PC achievable rate matrix will be specified in the subsequent sections, depending on the specific PC scheme considered.

 In~\cite[Def.~11]{KumarLinRosnesGraellAmat19_1}, two PIR interference matrices are defined from a PIR achievable rate matrix.
 Similar to the notion of PIR interference matrices, given a generic PC achievable rate matrix $\mat{\Lambda}^{\textnormal{PC}}_{\kappa,\nu}$, we can also formally define the \emph{PC interference matrices} $\mat{A}_{\kappa\times n}$ and $\mat{B}_{(\nu-\kappa)\times n}$, which are given by the following definition.